-While watching the equestrian sports in Rio 2016, the RadioTimes.com office was suddenly struck by a pressing query: just how do the horses get to Brazil?
+While watching equestrian sports in Olympics gone by, we have been struck by a nagging question: how do the horses get to the Games?

-Are they shipped over, or do they go by plane?
+We wondered whether the horses are shipped over?
+Do they go by plane?
 Do they have passports?
 And do they have to suffer plane food like the rest of us?
-We decided to find out…
+We decided to find out.

-How did the horses travel to Rio 2016?
+How did the horses travel to Tokyo 2020?

 According to the British Equestrian Olympic team, each horse has an individual limit for the flight, which includes its own weight plus items such as water buckets, tag bags and rugs.
 It’s unclear how much space there is for bringing back souvenirs from Copacabana beach.